It’s called the seven Ps of marketing – and here’s how it can be applied to everything in your marketing mix.

 7. Physical evidence

-Your marketing mix must take into consideration all the things your customer sees, hears – sometimes even smells – in relation to your product.
+Your marketing mix must also take into consideration all the things your customer sees, hears – sometimes even smells – in relation to your product or service.

 This, of course, includes packaging and branding, but should also bring in the ways products are displayed in stores, where they are placed, and the context in which they sit, as well as digital placement, including on your website and social media.